Blessed are those who hunger and thirst for righteousness, for they will be filled. (Matthew 5:6, NIV)

 I hope that you would agree about what we need in this life-long repetitive search:

 Faith is indispensable in our pursuit of knowledge.
 In some difficult tasks we face, there are times when we can only believe without actually seeing what we are believing.
 Some people may argue that science often contradicts faith.
-However, instead I experienced that there are so many things that science can’t explain.
+However, I have instead experienced that there are so many things that science can’t explain.
 No matter how hard we try to satisfy our minds with so many scientific arguments, we would end up reclining to our faith.
 God is the source of everything we need, we look for, and we desire.
-God is also the greatest mistery in this world.
-In research, people dedicate their lives to reveal what is hidden, unknown, or remains a mistery.
-That’s why I personally believe that the ultimate goal of human’s pursuit of knowledge, wisdom, and understandings is to understand God, the greatest of all in this universe.
-When we are full of faith, we will be faithful and able to passionately endure the long journey of our researching lives.
+God is also the greatest mystery in this world.
+In research, people dedicate their lives to reveal what is hidden, unknown, or remains a mystery.
+That’s why I personally believe that the ultimate goal of human’s pursuit of knowledge, wisdom, and understanding is to understand God, the greatest of all in this universe.
+When we are full of faith, we will be faithful and able to passionately endure the long journey of our research life.

 We all have purpose in our researches which generally is to find the answer (or conclusion).
 In the journey (or process) of finding conclusions, we have to be honest to ourselves.
 Conclusions are made based on the data we have, which are obtained either from our own experiences (or experiments) or other people’s (whom we should give credits later).
 So, we can make conclusions after working with the data and we can’t do the reverse: making the data after first setting up the conclusions (merely to approve our hypothesis).
 If we created the conclusion first, then our data would be manipulative and thus not trustworthy.
 I agree that sometimes we can predict or estimate the results without having to do the experiments, but we should not make any final conclusion based on our predictions or forecasts.
 Say “good” if our experiences showed good and say “bad” if our experiences showed bad.

 Often we make mistakes during the journey of our researches, studies, and reviews.
 Not all the things we think right is actually right and not all the things we think wrong is actually wrong.
-We need to humbly admit our failures and mistakes once we find the truths, although our convictions (maybe) have been established for many years as a solid foundation of our understandings.
-It is good to frequently ask and examine ourselves whether we are doing right and walking in the right track.
+We need to humbly admit our failures and mistakes once we find the truth, although our conviction might have been established for many years as a solid foundation for our beliefs.
+It is good to frequently ask and examine ourselves whether or not we are doing right and walking in the right track.
 We need to be fair and objective, don’t deny the truth, and don’t ever be ashamed to renounce our former “faith” if it is proven wrong.
 Sometimes the decision to follow the truth is not popular as many people might reject us because of our “conversion” (change in our beliefs).
 Don’t be afraid and keep moving forward!
 Truth is worth dying for.
 A great research demands a great humility.

 Seoul, April, 26, 2015